Feefo logo

 Check-in and directions

-About 14 days before arrival, provide your guests with all the information they need to arrive at and enjoy your property.
+About 14 days before arrival, provide your guests with all the information they need to arrive and enjoy your property.

 Provide them with: